julie-is-late/TensorFlow-Signal-Processing/README.md

 Digital audio data is stored as sampled points from the amplitude vs time graph, which is to be expected given that it's the direct form -albeit with a Fourier transform- that the output needs to be.
 A basic example can be seen below.

 ![alt text](resources/sample-rate.png "point sampling in digital audio")[5]

-The audio used to train this project is mostly composed of some simple, generated audio samples which covers a varying types of sound.
-On the more simple side, we have simple sine, triangle, and saw waves that move through a frequency range.
-More difficult samples include piano recordings and voice data.
-The scope of this project was only on simple effects because of the time and resources available; however, it would be interesting to see the impact filter complexity has on training difficulty.

 The audio used in this project has a uniform sample rate, which allows us to batch it easier.